-There were several disadvantages with the above model, particularly that the user or device would be entirely trusted even if compromised, either because the user’s password was stolen, or someone else gained control of the device.
+There are several disadvantages with trusted location architecture, particularly that the user or device would be entirely trusted even if compromised, either because the user’s password was stolen, or someone else gained control of the device.
 Managing network segmentation was also expensive and could quickly get out of hand.
 However, with the rapid adoption of cloud- native and DevOps, this model became untenable.
 Especially, as data moved out of self-managed infrastructure into SaaS based repositories and applications, the concept of location lost its meaning.
 Coupled with the increase in sophistication and frequency of threats, often aimed at users’ credentials, the need for Zero Trust was born.

 Zero Trust model entails that whenever an asset is accessed, multiple checks, or policies, are applied to validate the user and device health before allowing access.
 These policies are based on three principles:

 - Establish identity of users and devices before allowing access

 - Eliminate location as the sole, one-time attribute allowing secure access

 - Lock down all access unless specified with a strict set of policies

 This isn’t done using a single tool but a combination of various solutions.

 Using Single Sign-On (SSO) enables authentication, eliminates weak passwords by removing the need for users to separately manage credentials for each service, and makes it easier for security and IT teams to centrally manage users, and govern access to applications.
 Device validation for each access request, coupled with visibility and reporting.
 Similarly, Multi-Factor Authentication (MFA) allows users and devices to be verified to protect against the case where credentials get compromised unbeknownst to them.
 Once a device and user identity have been established, fine grained access policies can be specified to allow access to certain applications and perform defined functions.
 Companies use the concept of least privilege to make sure users have access to just enough privileges they need to be productive.